gazebosim/gz-sim/doc/architecture_design.md

 In case there are multiple performers, the simulation will be broken down into:

-* 2 or more secondary simulation runners, each simulating 1 or more levels;
+* 2 or more **secondary simulation runners**, each simulating 1 or more levels;
-* 1 primary simulation runner, which is responsible for keeping the secondaries in sync.
+* 1 **primary simulation** runner, which is responsible for keeping the secondaries in sync.

-> TODO: how does the server initially divide the work across runners, and keeps
+> **TODO**: how does the server initially divide the work across runners, and
-> them in sync afterwards?
-Is there a predefined number of runners or can they
+> keeps them in sync afterwards?
+Is there a predefined number of runners or can
-> be spinned / killed at runtime?
+> they be spinned / killed at runtime?
 >
 >    Consider a few cases:
 >